Design tips for reports and scorecards

 In large reports, the content of a group of rows may span more than a single page.
 You have the option of repeating the group headers on every page to help readers identify the columns.

-In the Properties window, go to the Layout tab and select Show Headers On New Pages.
+Follow the same steps shown above to access the group properties, and set the Show Headers On New Pages.

 5.4.
 Reset page numbering